tuw-cpsg/demos_ros/pose_estimation/README.md

 ===============
 (20 points)

-Sensor fusion of pose data of a rover.
+Sensor fusion of pose data of `daisy`.

 The pose can be measured and estimated by different ROS nodes using different sensors.
 For example, the OptiTrack system in our lab provides the position of